manahshetty/M.A.R.S.S.Z/README.md

     - A black card implies end of game with deduction of points.
 There is one such card for every game.
 -> The test is on the students understanding of the concept and ability to relate the key terms.
 -> A leaderboard has been included to keep things interesting and build incentive.
+-> For the Find the Synonyms Game, the format is similar to above, except the clues are replaced by words, and the deck contains synonyms along with other non-synonym words.

 ### CONFIGURATION INSTRUCTIONS